-Oregonians expected to receive large “kicker” tax refund
+Personal, corporate tax collections exceed Oregon forecasts

 SALEM, Ore.
-(AP) — Personal and corporate income tax collections were higher than forecast and Oregonians are expected to benefit from the biggest kicker, or tax refund, in more than a decade.
+(AP) — Personal and corporate income tax collections were higher than forecast as job growth remained strong in Oregon, state economists said on Wednesday.

-State economists presented their revenue and economic outlooks at a Capitol hearing room on Wednesday, saying all industries are expected to grow in Oregon this year and next, with construction, professional and business services and leisure-hospitality leading the way.
+All industries are expected to grow this year and next, with construction, professional and business services and leisure-hospitality leading the way, state economists said Wednesday.
+Construction jobs grew by 9 percent in the 2018 fiscal year and were expected to grow another 4 percent in FY 2019.

-Second quarter personal income tax collections were up $85.7 million, or 3 percent, from the June 2018 forecast.
-Second Quarter corporate income tax collections were up $21.4 million, or 6 percent, from that forecast.
+“The housing market’s revived; the construction numbers continue to come in above our expectation,” senior economist Josh Lehner told the House Interim Committee On Revenue.

-A personal kicker of $686.0 million and a corporate kicker of $208 million are projected.
-Both kickers would be the largest dollar amounts seem in more than a decade.
+Second quarter personal income tax collections were up $85.7 million from the June forecast.
+Personal income taxes make up 85 to 90 percent of the state’s general fund, Lehner said.

 Most Read Business Stories